BGope025/javaBasics/README.md

 - Tree data structure
   - Binary tree
   - Binary search tree
+  - Trie data structure
 - Hash data structure
   - HashSet
   - HashMap

-This repository contains those questions which I did to practice my basics of java.
+This repository acts as a note to me which helps me revise all concepts in a systematic manner & also contains those questions which I did to practice my basics of java.